-It brings together finance and technology to provide people and business with solutions that are at the same time intuitive and inclusive.
+The fintech industry brings together finance and technology to provide people and business with solutions that are at the same time intuitive and inclusive.

 With the pandemic, most fintech stocks experienced an impressive growth – since people couldn’t leave their houses and businesses were in trouble, we all needed fast solutions that could help us to control our finances and make transactions – also giving us the opportunity to use different credit and debit products and services.

 But after the tougher part of the pandemic, some of the weaknesses of the industry became evident – namely volatility, the fact that fintech stocks are easily subject to unmotivated hype, and regulatory issues.